Dog Heat Cycle BasicsLast updated: November 18, 2021 by Marty Greer, Doctor of Veterinary Medicine, and the Revival Education Team

-Don't count on any two females' cycles to be the same, even if they are sisters.
-It is good to remember that cycles are variable from female to female but consistent for each individual.
+Each female cycle is different and should be managed individually, even with sisters.
+It is good to remember that cycles are variable from female to female and may NOT be consistent for each individual.
 Keeping records on a female's cycle will tell you what you can expect her to do next cycle.

 - Coming in or proestrus

 - Standing heat or estrus

 Is There a Test to See if Your Dog is in Heat?The average female will be receptive and fertile on days 10 to 14 of her heat.
 Watching her for her level of interest in the male or the male dog's interest in her is useful but not always accurate.
 The most accurate assessment of the stage of her heat cycle is a combination of vaginal cytology (a simple swab test done at the veterinary clinic) and progesterone testing (a blood test your veterinary professional can run or order for you).
 With these tests, usually done in a series every several days, your veterinary professional can tell you when she is ovulating.

 There are several different types of tests and several different labs or machines that can be used to run these blood tests.
 There is a semi-quantitative test that estimates when she is ovulating based on a color change.
 The better tests are the quantitative blood tests, that report a numerical value.
 Different machines and different veterinarians may give you varying advice.